julelang/manual/src/std/math-big.md

 Returns big integer that initialized by integer value.
 T can only be signed or unsigned integer types.

-`static fn from_bits(b: str, neg: bool)!: Int`\
+`static fn parse(s: str, fmt: int)!: Int`\
-Parse big integer from bits that represented in string.
+Parse big integer from string.
+Fmt is the format of string.
 Results with exceptional if bits are not in the format or empty.
+Results with exceptional if fmt is not valid.
 Exceptional is always BigError.Format.

+Valid fmt values are;
+- 2 for binary.
+- 8 for octal.
+- 10 for decimal.
+- 16 for hexadecimal.

 `fn len(self): int`\
 Returns count of bits except sign-bit.